Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

     Give additional feedback during installation.

   * `--appdir=<path>`:
-    Target location for Application links.
+    Target location for Applications.
 The default value is `/Applications`.

   * `--colorpickerdir=<path>`:
-    Target location for Color Picker links.
+    Target location for Color Pickers.
 The default value is `~/Library/Color Pickers`.

   * `--prefpanedir=<path>`:
-    Target location for Preference Pane links.
+    Target location for Preference Panes.
 The default value is `~/Library/Preference Panes`.

   * `--qlplugindir=<path>`:
-    Target location for QuickLook Plugin links.
+    Target location for QuickLook Plugins.
 The default value is `~/Library/QuickLook`.

   * `--fontdir=<path>`:
-    Target location for Font links.
+    Target location for Fonts.
 The default value is `~/Library/Fonts`.

   * `--servicedir=<path>`:
-    Target location for Service links.
+    Target location for Services.
 The default value is `~/Library/Services`.

   * `--input_methoddir=<path>`:
-    Target location for Input Method links.
+    Target location for Input Methods.
 The default value is `~/Library/Input Methods`.

   * `--internet_plugindir=<path>`:
-    Target location for Internet Plugin links.
+    Target location for Internet Plugins.
 The default value is `~/Library/Internet Plug-Ins`.

   * `--audio_unit_plugindir=<path>`:
-    Target location for Audio Unit Plugin links.
+    Target location for Audio Unit Plugins.
 The default value is `~/Library/Audio/Plug-Ins/Components`.

   * `--vst_plugindir=<path>`:
-    Target location for VST Plugin links.
+    Target location for VST Plugins.
 The default value is `~/Library/Audio/Plug-Ins/VST`.

   * `--vst3_plugindir=<path>`:
-    Target location for VST3 Plugin links.
+    Target location for VST3 Plugins.
 The default value is `~/Library/Audio/Plug-Ins/VST3`.

   * `--screen_saverdir=<path>`:
-    Target location for Screen Saver links.
+    Target location for Screen Savers.
 The default value is `~/Library/Screen Savers`.

   * `--no-binaries`:
     Do not link "helper" executables to `/usr/local/bin`.